The Dissociatives: 2003–2005: The making of The Dissociatives album and hiatus

 This duo's first single "Somewhere Down the Barrel" appeared ahead of the album in March 2004 and peaked at No. 25 on the ARIA Singles Chart.
 The album reached No. 12 on the related ARIA Albums Chart.
 "Young Man, Old Man (You Ain't Better Than the Rest)", its second single followed in May, which reached the ARIA top 50.
 A video album, Sydney Circa 2004/08, appeared in October.

 At the ARIA Music Awards of 2004 they won two trophies; Best Cover Art for James Hackett's work on The Dissociatives and Best Video for Hackett's direction of "Somewhere Down the Barrel".
 The group were also nominated for Album of the Year, Best Group, Best Pop Release and for Johns and Mac's work as Producer of the Year.
 In 2005 their sole nomination was for Best Music DVD for Sydney Circa 2004/08.

 The pair, in an interview on Rove Live in 2004, described the musical journey of the Dissociatives, as "definitely not a side project" and that they plan to release more music in the future.
-However, the band have been on hiatus since 2005 due to focussing on their main projects (Silverchair, the Presets, Johns' solo work), and have not provided plans for future recordings or performances.
+However, the band have been on hiatus since 2005 due to focussing on their main projects (Silverchair, the Presets, Johns' solo work), and they have not provided plans for future recordings or performances.